CU Succeed

 How do I access CU Succeed?

 Anyone can access CU Succeed through Blackboard.
-The CU Succeed tab is on the top right of your Blackboard access page.
+The CU Succeed link is accessible on the Blackboard Institution Page.

 Who has permission to view flags raised in CU Succeed?